-- 1. Be kind and listen. - 2.
-Over time, hard work with a pure heart leads to great success. - 3.
-You never know your impact on people around you, but remember that everyone is always watching.
+- Be kind and listen. - Over time, hard work with a pure heart leads to - You never know your impact on people around you, but remember that everyone is always watching.

 Casey credits many people with having a significant impact on his career, including customers, friends, family and coworkers.
 Customers have given him business opportunities and taught him important business lessons.